|Academic Profile |

 Current R&D interests revolve around effluent treatment and include dehalogenation under bioreductive conditions.
 Of particular interest are the chloro-compounds and dehalogenation under acidic conditions with biomass sculptured into granules.

 The interest in bioreductive (instead of bio-oxidative) processes stems from concern over energy costs and carbon footprints of treatment processes.
-Anaerobic processes are therefore of interest when used to manage strong wastewaters from industrial and agro-industrial sources.
-Current R&D interest focuses on thermophilic anaerobic processes and gas productivities and quality.
-Conceptually there is a shift from viewing the anaerobic process as a wastewater pretreatment device to one which is intended to recover energy from the wastewater.
+Anaerobic processes are therefore of interest when used to manage strong wastewaters and slurries from industrial and agro-industrial sources.
+R&D interest is on hydrolysis, staged and phased anaerobic processes, process stability and kinetics, gas productivities and quality, and recovery of resources.
+Conceptually there is a shift from viewing the anaerobic process as a wastewater pretreatment device to one which is intended to recover resources.

 Extending this interest is the work on biosorption where sorption is used to concentrate carbonaceous material from low strength wastewaters prior to anaerobic degradation of the sorbent with gas recovery.
 This approach deviates from the conventional approach of using anaerobic processes such as the UASB or anaerobic filter to address low strength wastewaters.
 Laboratory studies typically use the cyclic process configuration although larger scale studies can be with the cyclic or continuous flow configuration.